timofeysie/heroes2/README.md

 That is easy to fix.
 Since we changed the title, expecting the new title passes the test.

 Now for the end to end tests.
-Running them yeilds this error:
+Running them yields this error:
 ```
 npm ERR!
 Failed at the angular2-quickstart@1.0.0 e2e script
 'tsc && concurrently "http-server -s" "protractor protractor.config.js"